alister/ReservedNamesBundle/README.md

 # ReservedNamesBundle - alister/reserved-names-bundle

-A bundled service to clean, and check, a given username against an (extensible) list of reserved words/usernames
+A bundled service to clean, and check, a given username against an (extensible) list of reserved words/usernames.

+Note: This DOES NOT validate usernames.
+That should happen (and potentially disallow names) before getting to this stage.

 # Installation and use